darkhelmet-gaming/Prism/README.md

 Unfortunately, H2 does not fully support batch inserts the way Prism needs -  this impacts Prism's performance as it either prevents us from using batches, or prevents us from utilizing table relationships.

+Also, H2 doesn't seem to have a way of grouping by formatted data - in this case the date.
+It has to group on the column itself which would defeat the purpose.
+For now, records are grouped but without dates.

 ###Others?

 Prism can be extended with support for additional storage engines.
 We always are open to PRs if you would like to submit further support.